The current african underdevelopment is a historical phenomenon. Justify.

 In Africa there was social, Economic and political development that was superior to some places in the world For Instance;

-There were iron smelting Industries in areas like Nok and Meroe,
+• There were iron smelting Industries in areas like Nok and Meroe,

-Egyptians had invented calendar and form of writting known as hieroglyphics.
+• Egyptians had invented calendar and form of writting known as hieroglyphics.

-Ancient Universities like Fez in Morocco and Timbuktu in Mali show how far Africa had reached in Education.
+• Ancient Universities like Fez in Morocco and Timbuktu in Mali show how far Africa had reached in Education.

 But after the coming of Merchants from Europe searching for bullions (gold and silver); the situation changed.
-Europe overtook Africa in development through unequal exchange whereby they took bullions in exchange for manufactured goods.
-This created a gap in economy and Africa started to lag behind.

 3. The Slave Trade especially the Triangular/Trans Atlantic Slave Trade.

-This trade led to the heavy Exploitation of Both African human and natural resouces.
+This exchange led to the heavy Exploitation of Both African human and natural resouces.
 African human and natural resources which were supposed to be used for African development were taken to develop Europe and America.
-This created economic gap between Africa and today's developed countries.

-4. The introduction of colonialism or Imperialism.
-The colonial powers from Europe invaded African continent and devided it among themselves for the exploitation of raw materials, areas for investment of surplus capital, and markets for their manufactured goods.
+The colonial powers from Europe invaded African continent and devided it among themselves for the exploitation of raw materials, areas for investment of surplus capital, and markets for their manufactured goods in the meeting held in Germany by Chancellor Otto Von Bismark in 1884-1885.

 Imperialism made africans to lose political, social and economic freedom.

 The colonialists used this chance to rob african resources through forced labour, Taxation, and land annexation.
-These went hand in hand with the
+These went hand in hand with the;

 • Destruction of local industries